R300-AI/ITRI-AI-Hub/docs/pages/get-started.md

 * **Workstation**: This refers to the host environment you use to develop and train your AI models.
 Usually, this environment is isolated from the *Deep Learning Accelerator (DLA)* because the internal structure of the model is still dynamic at this stage, so it requires invoking a large graphics processor with higher versatility.

-* **Compiler**: After the model has been developed and its structure fixed, the compiler is used to convert its computational flow into binary instructions for specific accelerators, which is usually done on a host isolated from the DLA.
+* **Compiler**: This refers to the process of converting each computational step into binary instructions for a specific DLA after the model has been developed.
+This process usually involves a series of steps such as simplification and quantisation, and is therefore usually carried out on workstations or massive servers.

-* **Runtime APIs**: These allow the developer to delegate the model to accelerators which are dedicated to a specific computation via the compiled binary instructions, thus reducing the execution time of the application and improving the overall performance.
+* **Runtime APIs**: These allow developers to perform model inference by delegating DLAs through programming languages such as Python, C#, etc., thereby reducing application runtime and improving overall performance.

 ## **Platform Overview**